TV Tropes is 149% Funded

 - Buffy the Vampire Slayer, after accidentally killing her mother's boyfriend, Ted.
 Luckily, he's a robot.

-- An episode of CSI: Crime Scene Investigation, Loco Motives, features a multiple murderer who explains that he didn't mean to kill anyone.
+- An episode of CSI, Loco Motives, features a multiple murderer who explains that he didn't mean to kill anyone.
 He just happens to be prone to causing fatal accidents.

 - Variants of this show up several times on CSI NY.

 - In the revelation sequence from Mash's finale "Goodbye, Farewell, and Amen", Hawkeye sobs, "I didn't mean for her to kill it!
 I just wanted it to be quiet!", referring to an infant a mother had suffocated intentionally, for the sake of preventing her and the rest of her party from being discovered by the enemy because of the baby's continued crying.
 Hawkeye had tersely told her at the time, in a moment of desperation, to "Keep that damn thing quiet".